 When you think of Wisconsin, you don’t think of salmon?
-Or leafy greens such as lettuce, spinach, and etc. I think of dairy cows and cheese!
+Or leafy greens such as lettuce, spinach, etc. I think of dairy cows and cheese!

 Along with the greenhouse is a replicated North Atlantic Ocean 1-acre fish house.
 Thousands up thousands of salmon ranging from newly hatched eggs brought in from Iceland to 10 pounds after two years of growth.
-They are raised in 22,000-gallon tanks filled with fresh water drawn from a 180-foot well.
+They are raised in 22,000-gallon tanks filled with freshwater drawn from a 180-foot well.

 According to Superior Fresh, they are the largest aquaponics facility.
-“This is really a pioneering facility that’s breaking all the molds,” said Steve Summerfelt, an aquaculture systems expert and the chief science officer for Superior Fresh.
+“This is a pioneering facility that’s breaking all the molds,” said Steve Summerfelt, an aquaculture systems expert and the chief science officer for Superior Fresh.
 “We’re truly disrupting food systems.”

-“We have great food, a great team and a production facility that can be (replicated) across the country,” said Summerfelt.
+The company is studying ways of greater efficiency, such as solar panels to add to the systems’ power.
+The main goal is to fine-tune the operations for a greater level of profitability by further automation.
+“We have great food, a great team, and a production facility that can be (replicated) across the country,” said Summerfelt.
 “We’ve developed technology to work within the regulatory framework.
-We have zero surface water discharge and that’s a very powerful statement.”
+We have zero surface water discharge, and that’s a compelling statement.”

 The Superior Fresh system contains around 850,000 gallons of water in the greenhouse.
 There are interior and exterior weather stations that talk to each other.
 A computerized system will open and close roof vents to help regulate the temperatures.
 For example, recently, the outside temperatures were in the mid-20’s, the greenhouse temperatures were 76 degrees.
 During the polar vortex, interior temperatures dropped to the upper 50’s.

 Growing salmon provides a higher rate of return compared to input costs from other meats raised in Wisconsin.
 With beef, it takes about 10 pounds of feed to produce one pound of meat.
-A pig needs five pounds of feed to create a pound of pork while poultry requires three pounds of feed for a pound of meat, Gottsacker said.
+A pig needs five pounds of feed to create a pound of pork, while poultry requires three pounds of feed for a pound of meat, Gottsacker said.
 At Superior Fresh, it takes 1.1 pounds of feed to get one pound of salmon.